Woman vet with a dog in her hands, donkey, horse and a man wearing turban

 Our incredible journey

-In 1923, Kate Hosali and her daughter Nina set off for North Africa as tourists; it was a journey that would last a lifetime.
-As they travelled through the countryside, passing bustling souks, remote communities and rural farms, they were inspired by much of what they saw.
-But they were also struck by the awful sight of donkeys, mules and camels – malnourished, weak, buckling under the weight of huge loads; suffering with wounds inflicted by poorly fitting harnesses.
+In the early 1920s, Kate Hosali and her daughter Nina travelled extensively across North Africa; it was the beginning of a journey that would last a lifetime.
+As they toured through the countryside, passing bustling souks, remote communities and rural farms, they were inspired by much of what they saw.
+But they were also struck by the suffering and neglect of many of the working animals they encountered.
+These included donkeys, mules and camels who were malnourished and buckling under the weight of huge loads; and others suffering with wounds inflicted by poorly fitting harnesses.

 Woman in hat with thin white horse